zgilchrist/CPSC-329-Unessay/README.md

 # CPSC-329-Unessay

-The Rubie-Cubeman Educational Encryption Tool
+The Rubie-Cubeman Educational Public Key-Exchange Visualizer

+The final project for CPSC 329 Fall 2020 at the University of Calgary

 ## Authors